adoptium/adoptium.net-redesign/content/blog/eclipse-temurin-11020.1-and-1708.1/index.md

 title: Eclipse Temurin 11.0.20.1, 17.0.8.1 now available
 date: "2023-08-30T12:00:00+00:00"
 author: pmc
 description: Adoptium is happy to announce the immediate availability of Eclipse Temurin 11.0.20.1 and 17.0.8.1.
-As always, all binaries are thoroughly tested and available free of charge without usage restrictions on a wide range of platforms.
 tags:
   - temurin
   - announcement